Convention Awards

 The Thomas J. King, Jr. Award of Excellence was established in 1996 to honor individuals who have made a significant impact on Alpha Sigma Tau but are neither members of Alpha Sigma Tau nor serving as Faculty Advisors.

-Learn more about Dawn
+Learn more about Austin

 Mary Louise Mandrea Doyle Panhellenic Award